-But this is a tricky law because it’s open to interpretation by the judicial system and they still haven’t defined exactly what “privacy” is.
+But this is a tricky law because it’s open to interpretation by the judicial system, and they still haven’t defined exactly what “privacy” is.
 But for the average street photographer enthusiast, Paris is a dreamland to capture everyday candid life with the most picturesque backgrounds in the world.
-This article will explore everything you need to know about street photography in the city of light.
+This article will explore everything you need to know about street

 Just like any photoshoot, it’s important to plan ahead to take the best images.
 Below are some details on locations and timing that you should keep in mind before you head out for the day.